Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 Foreign business operators typically rely on:

 Work permit eligibility depends on several cumulative factors, including registered capital, the number of Thai employees, the nature of the business activity, and full compliance with tax and social security obligations.
-Working without a valid work permit exposes the foreign national to fines, deportation, and potential blacklisting.
+Working without a valid work permit exposes the foreign national to fines, deportation, and potential bann.

 How does the BOI support certain business projects in Koh Samui?